kahmali/meteor-restivus/README.md

     // DELETE api/posts
   }
 ```
-In the above examples, all the methods except the GETs will require [authentication](#authenticating).
+In the above examples, all the endpoints except the GETs will require [authentication](#authenticating).

-## Method Context
+## Endpoint Context

-Each method has access to:
+Each endpoint has access to:
 - `this.user`
   - The [authenticated](#authenticating) `Meteor.user`.
 Only available if `useAuth` and `authRequired` are both `true`.
 If not, it will be `false`.
 - `this.urlParams`